infincia/pyairview/README.md

 simple enough that even a high level port to Ruby or C# would probably take no more than a day.

 ##Airview2 hardware

+The Airview2 devices were very cheap ($29-39) and originally came with a Java app for visualizing usage of that frequency band, for Wi-Fi network planning, discovering rogue hotspots, diagnosing Bluetooth issues, etc.

 Inside, the device is basically just a simple microcontroller (A [CC2011](http://www.ti.com/product/cc2511)) with an integrated 2.4GHz radio and a USB interface.
 It uses the standard USB